kodecocodes/swift-algorithm-club/GCD/README.markdown

 An idea related to the GCD is the *least common multiple* or LCM.

 The least common multiple of two numbers `a` and `b` is the smallest positive integer that is a multiple of both.
 In other words, the LCM is evenly divisible by `a` and `b`.
+The example implementation of the LCM takes two numbers and a specification which GCD algorithm is used.

-For example: `lcm(2, 3) = 6` because 6 can be divided by 2 and also by 3.
+For example: `lcm(2, 3, using: gcdIterativeEuklid) = 6` because 6 can be divided by 2 and also by 3.

 We can calculate the LCM using Euclid's algorithm too: